 In 1988 this book won a silver medal from Literary Arts; in 2005, the same book was selected by the Oregon Cultural Heritage Commission as one of the 100 best Oregon books in the two centuries.

 As a poet and fiction writer, George Venn studied at The College of Idaho, at City Literary Institute, London, and at the University of Montana.
-In the 1970's he won a Breadloaf scholarship and studied briefly with the novelist John Williams.
-In 1980, his poem "Forgive Us..." from OFF THE MAIN ROAD won a Pushcart Prize.
-When he received the 1995 Andres Berger Award, The Oregonian described him as "One of the best-known and most respected poets in the state."
+In the 1970s he won a Breadloaf scholarship and studied with the novelist John Williams.
+In 1980 his poem "Forgive Us..." from OFF THE MAIN ROAD won a Pushcart Prize.
+When he received the 1995 Andres Berger Award, The Oregonian described him as "one of the best-known and most respected poets in the state."
 His 1999 collection WEST OF PARADISE was a finalist for an Oregon Book Award.
-His poems and stories have been widely published in regional periodicals and anthologized in seventeen different state, regional, and national collections, most recently in Teaching with Fire: Poetry that Sustains the Courage to Teach.
+His poems and stories have been widely published in regional periodicals and anthologized in 17 different state, regional, and national collections, most recently in Teaching with Fire: Poetry that Sustains the Courage to Teach.
 His work has been included in the national Poetry in Motion program, carved in stone at the New Oregon Zoo, and featured in the Ron Finne film "Tamanawis Illahee."
 Three different composers have set his lyrics to music for concert performances across the Pacific Northwest.

 For more information, please see Contemporary Authors 231(2005) and Directory of American Scholars (2001)